Best Restaurants in Whistler | 2019 Edition

 Forged Axe Throwing’s Top Picks Five-Star Food

 Aura restaurant has got to be in one of the most beautiful spots in Whistler.
 Nestled next to the less frequently explored Nita Lake, this restaurant is defined by its approach to casual and local cuisine.
-Whilst parking is free; free shuttle buses can take you from Whistler Village to Nita Lake Lodge.
+While parking is free; free shuttle buses can take you from Whistler Village to Nita Lake Lodge.
 If you’re intrigued by the processes involved in producing fine dishes you’re in luck: Aura has an open concept kitchen so you can ‘eavesdrop’ on the kitchen’s inner workings.

 Basalt Wine + Salumeria